-In Securing the Internet of Things Pt.
-1, we saw that security in IoT is absolutely critical.
+In IoT Security – Why We Need to be Securing the Internet of Things, we saw that security in IoT is absolutely critical.
 Without proper security, vulnerable devices can threaten the privacy and safety of consumers, businesses, and governments alike.

-In Securing the Internet of Things Pt.
-2, we saw that there are many issues with IoT security right now and these issues aren’t easily fixed.
+In Internet of Things Security Issues and Barriers to Change, we saw that there are many issues with IoT security right now and these issues aren’t easily fixed.
 We face a myriad of significant barriers that inhibit making the necessary changes.

 So what are some possible solutions?
 How should consumers, businesses, and governments be thinking about security in IoT?

 Better security practices at the consumer level are extremely important.
 Not only is your own data, privacy, and safety at risk when you don’t take the proper security measures, but you can also negatively impact thousands of other people.
-This is exactly what happened with the Mirai botnet attack described in Securing the Internet of Things Pt.
-2.
+This is exactly what happened with the Mirai botnet attack described in Internet of Things Security Issues and Barriers to Change.

 First, make sure the software on all of your devices is up-to-date.